innovationwizard/os/Mid Level Strategy and System - 2025.11.01.md

 ## 1. Idea Backlog (Distraction Inventory)

-This inventory triages all active and "moonshot" project ideas against the primary goals from the "Strategic Review - Nov 2025."
+This inventory chooses all active and "moonshot" project ideas against the primary goals from the "Strategic Review - Nov 2025."
 The status (Green/Yellow/Red) dictates priority.

 | Project | Category | Status | Analysis (Based on *Strategic Review*) |
 | :--- | :--- | :--- | :--- |